ForgeRock/forgeops/dev/docker/am-fbc/README.md

 * Let amster finish, and then run the `dump-config.sh` script:  `cd am-fbc; ./dump-config.sh`
 * This script connects to the running AM instance and copies the file based configuration to the tmp/ directory on your local workstation.
 * Shut down skaffold (control-c, or run `skaffold delete -p am-fbc` if it does not clean up)
-* Important: Do NOT delete the idrepo PVC.
+* Important: Do NOT delete the ds-idrepo PVC.
 This has now been initialized with the structure that AM requires.

 ## Running with File Based Configuration